kkarsten62/QMapShack.AppImage/README.md

 * The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user `root` and other users can only access it using `sudo`.
 The Docker daemon always runs as the `root` user.
 So please be carefull in using with root access rights (sudo).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for more details.
 ## Using a ready to go one-click QMapshack.AppImage
 If you prefer to use an already build QMapshack.AppImage executable file based on one of the latest development commits you can download it from here.

-No further installation is required then - *have fun with QMapshack.AppImage*.

 ### [Download on Wiki](https://github.com/kkarsten62/QMapShack.AppImage/wiki)
+Choose one of the existing executable downloads which fits best to your Linux distribution.
+No further installation is required.
+One click and QMapShack should start.
+*Have fun with QMapshack.AppImage.*
 # Installation
 ## Install Docker
 Details about Docker and the installation steps for the wide range of Linux distribution can be found [here](https://docs.docker.com/engine/install/).

-An external installation guide for openSUSE installation can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/)
+An external installation guide for openSUSE installation can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/).

 Verify that Docker Engine is installed correctly by running the `hello-world` image.

 	sudo docker run hello-world